djcarter85/codingblog/_posts/2019-01-26-string-formatting-in-dot-net.md

 ### String interpolation

 **String interpolation** is a feature that was introduced in C# 6, and it takes the `string.Format` method one step further.
 If you prepend a string with `$`, then anything inside curly braces gets formatted just like `string.Format`.
-The following does the same as the we did before.
+The following gives identical output to the previous example.

 ```c#
 var output = $"We sold {amount} mars bars on {date:D}, each costing £{price:N2}.";